-The financial statements incorporated in this Prospectus by reference from the Trust's Annual Report on Form 10-K for the fiscal year ended January 31, 2017 have been audited by BBD, LLP, an independent registered public accounting firm, as stated in their report which is incorporated herein by reference.
+The financial statements incorporated in this Prospectus by reference from the Trust's Annual Report on Form 10-K for the fiscal year ended January 31, 2023 have been audited by Cohen & Company, Ltd. The fiscal years ended January 31, 2022 and prior were audited by the Trust's former auditor, BBD, LLP.
+Both firms are independent registered public accounting firms, as stated in their reports, which are incorporated herein by reference.
 Such financial statements have been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.